-O 28th Global CEO Survey PwC's survey revealed intriguing insights into the future of business, focusing on the concerns and strategies of business leaders.
-Based on responses from more than 4.700 CEOs from over 100 countries, including Brazil, the results highlight the urgent need for adaptation and reinvention in a constantly changing global landscape.
+PwC's 28th Global CEO Survey revealed intriguing perspectives on the future of business, focusing on the concerns and strategies of business leaders.
+Based on responses from over 4.700 CEOs from more than 100 countries, including Brazil, the results highlight the urgent need for adaptation and reinvention in a constantly changing global landscape.

 Growing Optimism Among CEOs

-One of the most notable points of the study is the increase in optimism among Brazilian CEOs.
-By 2025, 68% of leaders expect global growth to accelerate in the next 12 months, a significant jump from the previous 36% from the previous year.
-This confidence reflects a recovery from a historic low in 2023 and suggests that many executives are beginning to see opportunities amid geopolitical and economic challenges.
+One of the most notable findings of the study is the increased optimism among Brazilian CEOs.
+By 2025, 68% of leaders expect global growth to accelerate in the next 12 months, a significant jump from 36% the previous year.
+This confidence reflects a recovery after a historic low in 2023 and suggests that many executives are beginning to see opportunities amidst geopolitical and economic challenges.

 Challenges and Threats to Sustainability

-Despite their optimism, CEOs are aware of the threats their companies face. lack of qualified talent is considered the biggest concern, with 23% of executives pointing it out as the main threat to business.
-Furthermore, 41% of Brazilian CEOs believe their organizations won't survive for more than ten years if they don't reinvent themselves.
+Despite their optimism, CEOs are aware of the threats their companies face.
+The lack of qualified talent is considered the biggest concern, with 23% of executives citing it as the main threat to their businesses.
+Furthermore, 41% of Brazilian CEOs believe their organizations will not survive for more than ten years if they do not reinvent themselves.
 This perception highlights the critical need for innovation and adaptation to ensure long-term viability.

 The Artificial Intelligence Revolution